iifl-logo

 1. Quality Policy

-2. QMS Framework
+2. Management Framework

-3. Engineering Practices.
+3. Engineering Practices

-We have adopted Agile practices to support our Mission of "Born Digital .
+We have adopted Agile practices to support our Mission of "Born Digital.
 Born Agile".

-4. Systems Driven
+4. Systems Driven Approach

-5. Code Quality
+5. Quality First

 6. Rapid Iteration and Experimentation